 Also, new this year, Mini-EBP Awards selected for funding will receive direct delivery of project supplies purchased through TSNRP and sent directly to the MTF.
 The project team must provide a 3-month interim update and a final project summary that includes a 300-500 word abstract, a quad chart, and a one-page summary of lessons learned.
 Mini-EBP project dissemination is encouraged at TSNRP EBP workshops and the dissemination course.
 Mini-EBP projects are depicted in the TSNRP grants database on the TSNRP website.

-Applications may be submitted electronically any time between 1 October 2019 and 1 May 2020 at: https://www.tsnrpgrants.com Mini-EBP Awards do not require an applicant organization to apply.
-Requests submitted before February 2020 will receive priority review and funding consideration to help ensure the facility receives the supplies well before the end of the fiscal year.
+Applications may be submitted electronically any time before 1 October 2020 at: https://www.tsnrpgrants.com Mini-EBP Awards do not require an applicant organization to apply.

 Please contact TSNRP Executive Director, CAPT Heather King, at firstname.lastname@example.org for any additional questions.

-Provide one-year funds to Military Treatment Facilities (MTFs) to purchase equipment and supplies in support of nurse-led evidence-based practice (EBP) projects.
+Provide one-year funds to Military Treatment Facilities (MTFs) to purchase equipment and supplies in support of nurse-led evidence-based practice (EBP) projects pending available funding.

 − The nurse manager(s) of the site where the work will be conducted must support the project.